subigyan/search-repo/README.md

 # Search Repositoy

-An app to fetches github repos with a node proxy server.
+An app that fetches github repos with a node proxy server.

 ## Install Api/Backedn Dependencies